bigsword/fetch-and-run/README.md

 `SCRIPT_LIBS`: supporting .py or .json or any other file needed to be downloaded.
 They will be download into the same folder with the main python script.

 `SCRIPT_ARGS`: args will be pass into the python script. they should look like this: `--parameter-name value --another value2`

+# how to use

+this repo linked to docker hub, and you can use this docker image by ref:
+`bigsword/fetch-and-run`